NoelDeMartin/ramen/docs/activitypods.md

 # ActivityPods Compatibility Report

-> [!WARNING]
-> This report still needs to be reviewed by the ActivityPods team, who've been very helpful in solving my doubts so far.
-I'll reach out to them after the holiday season 🎄.

 This report outlines the challenges I've faced adapting my [Ramen](https://ramen.noeldemartin.com) app to work with [ActivityPods](https://activitypods.org/).
 Ideally, it should work without changing any code; that's the point of Solid being a protocol.
 But they are still working on making ActivityPods fully spec-compliant, and I wanted to see how far it was.

-This document only talks about my specific challenges adapting this app, you can read the official compatibility report in their website: [ActivityPods: Solid compliance](https://activitypods.org/specs/solid).
+This document only talks about my specific challenges adapting this app.
+You can read the official compatibility report in their website at [ActivityPods: Solid compliance](https://activitypods.org/specs/solid), and what they plan to do in the future in [ActivityPods 3.0 Milestones](https://pad.lescommuns.org/GDwoZyzJSkGPnvaOlJrSqA#).

 ## Current status